golang/telemetry/godev/cmd/worker/README.md

 a merged report.
 It returns the number of reports merged and the location of the merged report.

-### `/chart/?date=<YYYY-MM-DD>`
+### `/chart`

-The chart endpoint reads the report from the merge bucket from the given date and generates chart data for that report.
-It returns the number of reports used in generated the report and the location of the chart data.
+The /chart endpoint reads the file named 'YYYY-MM-DD.json' containing reports from the given date from the merge bucket and generates chart data based on these reports.
+It returns the number of reports used to generate the chart and the location where the chart data is stored.

+#### `/chart/?date=<YYYY-MM-DD>`

+Use this endpoint to generate charts from a report on a specific date.
+The worker will retrieve the report for the provided date from the merge bucket.

+#### `/chart/?start=<YYYY-MM-DD>&end=<YYYY-MM-DD>`

+Use this endpoint to generate an aggregate chart file containing data from the provided date range (inclusive) from the merge bucket.

 ## Local Development